hexpresso/WU-2019/EscapeGameSogeti/BadVM/README.md

 0x555555756100: 0x0000555555554c7f      0x0000555555554d4a
 ```

 We can decode all opcodes to learn their meanings.
+They are really short and really understandable.

 ### Program logic
-Do you remember the two strcpy() at the beginning?
-The first one copies the opcodes, the second one copy a string:
+Do you remember the two strncpy() at the beginning?
+The first one copy the opcodes, the second one copy a string:
 ```bash
 gef➤  x/4gx $rsi
 0x555555756070: 0x7716753476505e76      0x58612340536d644d